 - Collaborating with all stakeholders involved in research, treatment and care of leukemia patients.

-- Acting as a legal platform for self-sustained patient advocacy initiatives like the CML Advocates Network, the CML Horizons conference and the MPN Advocates Network.
-The CLL Advocates Network is the latest addition.
+- Acting as a legal platform for self-sustained patient advocacy initiatives like Advocacy Networks and Horizons Conferences.
 The foundation acts as a platform for patient organisations – concentrating on educating, connecting and supporting patient group leaders.
-These leaders can use the knowledge and experience they get through CLL AN activities like the planned first CLL Horizons to support CLL patients in their countries.
-These leaders can use the knowledge and experience they get through CLL AN activities like the planned first CLL Horizons to support CLL patients in their countries.
+These leaders can use the knowledge and experience they get through CLL AN activities like the CLL Horizons Conferences to support CLL patients in their countries.

 Website handcrafted by Lawrence Mouawad